Operated by former employees who volunteer their time. Not officially endorsed or supported. Join us!

 The format of the report is standard for the many companies that use that service, but is confusing when you look at your own report.

-Two pieces of pay information are reported by The Work Number -- neither of which may match your actual pay:
+Two pieces of pay information are reported by The Equifax Work Number -- neither of which may match the actual pay:

-1. "Hourly" field: The last pay level you had when employed by HP.
-That amount multiplied by 2080 (the nominal number of working hours per year) yields your annual pay rate.
+1. "Hourly" field: The last pay level when employed by the company.
+That amount multiplied by 2080 (the nominal number of working hours per year) yields annual pay rate.
 For sales-related jobs, the hourly rate includes base pay plus target earnings.
-This is the primary field used by Work Number customers to determine your pay.
+This is the primary field used by Equifax Work Number customers to determine employee pay.

-2. "Pay" field: Taken from Box 1 from your most recent W-2 as reported to the IRS.
-In general, this amount includes all income (base pay, commission, bonus, etc.) minus all pre-tax deductions (401k, employee stock purchase, etc.) However, this is from the most recent W-2 -- which may be an amended W-2 or one issued years after you left -- covering options, deferred compensation, or other transactions that don't reflect your normal pay.
+2. "Pay" field: Taken from Box 1 from the most recent W-2 as reported to the IRS.
+In general, this amount includes all income (base pay, commission, bonus, etc.) minus all pre-tax deductions (401k, employee stock purchase, etc.) However, this is from the most recent W-2 -- which may be an amended W-2 or one issued years after the employee left -- covering options, deferred compensation, or other transactions that don't reflect the employee's normal pay.

-You may find that HP reports your hire date as the date you joined a company that HP acquired -- or as the date you originally joined an IT department that was subsequently taken over by EDS or HP through an outsourcing contract.
+You may find that HP reports "Original Hire Date" as the date the employee joined a company that HP acquired -- or as the date the person originally joined another company's IT department that was subsequently taken over by EDS or HP through an outsourcing contract.

 The Hewlett-Packard Alumni Association is operated by former employees who volunteer their time.
-Not officially endorsed or supported.
+Not officially endorsed or supported by any company.